 In July of 2010 Cat moved to California.
 In February of 2011 she enrolled at Bill Grossman's School of Kenpo Karate under 9th degree Master Professor Bill Grossman and his wife 8th degree Professor Pati Grossman.
 Master Professor also taught Iaido (Muso Shinden Ryu) which Cat happily began studying again.
 During this time, Cat was often at the dojo at least 5 days a week practicing, teaching classes, teaching private lessons and taking private lessons directly from Master Professor.
 Cat attended numerous tournaments during this time to judge and compete in the Gold Cup Circuit, CKC and NBL tournaments.
 She also helped choreograph and perform in the demo team.

 Cat moved to Austin in early 2016 and began training at Austin Kenpo Karate under Sifu Jeff Schroeder.
 In September of 2016 she received her yellow belt in American Kenpo.
 In the summer of 2017, Cat began splitting her time between Austin Kenpo Karate and teaching her own classes at space she rented out.
-By the summer of 2018, Cat decided to commit her evenings full time just to teaching Immortal Tiger Kenpo Karate.
-In addition to teaching Kenpo full time, Cat has also continued her Iaido training at Austin Komei Jyuku under Sensei Brandon Burkett (Muso Jikiden Eishin Ryu).
-Cat still flies back to California a couple times a year to brush up her CA Kenpo skills at Bill Grossman's Kenpo Karate and test when able.
+By the summer of 2018, Cat decided to commit her training full time just to teaching Immortal Tiger Kenpo Karate.
+In addition to teaching Kenpo full time, Cat has also continued her Iaido training at Austin Komei Jyuku under Sensei Brandon Burkett (Muso Jikiden Eishin Ryu) since 2016.